 Event-driven computing on Neuromorphic hardware is an energy-efficient basis for real-time signal processing applications.
 Within ANDANTE, SynSense has pioneered new approaches for auditory processing applications using spiking neural networks.
 We will present our pipeline for building and deploying auditory processing applications to a new mixed-signal SNN ASIC, “Xylo”.

-Dylan Muir (SynSense, Switzerland)
+Dylan Muir (SynSense, CH)

 Dylan Muir is the Vice President for Global Research Operations at SynSense.
 Dr. Muir is a specialist in architectures for neural computation.
 He has published extensively in computational and experimental neuroscience.
 At SynSense, he is responsible for the company research vision, and directing development of neural architectures for signal processing.
 Dr. Muir holds a Doctor of Science (PhD) from ETH Zürich, and undergraduate degrees (Honors) in Electronic Engineering and in Computer Science from QUT, Australia.